1Nactive/AreiliteBot/commands/README.md

  - `delcmd [cmd]` - Delete a command
  - `dyncmdlist` - Get the list of dynamic commands

-**NOTE:** You can use a dynamic just with `.command` (command character + command name) if there is not another static command with the same name.
+**NOTE:** You can use a dynamic just with `;command` (command character + command name) if there is not another static command with the same name.
 So you can use this to create only-text commands with ease.

 Chat Plugins
 ------------